 Red Joan: Book Review

-Red Joan was written by Jennie Rooney and published by Chatto and Windus in 2013.
-It’s loosely based on the story of Melita Norwood, a British civil servant who supplied intelligence to the Russians for forty years.
-Her activities were only exposed in 1999, when she was 87.
+Red Joan, written by Jennie Rooney and published by Chatto and Windus in 2013, is loosely based on the story of Melita Norwood, a British civil servant who supplied intelligence to the Russians for forty years.
+The British government only exposed her activities in 1999, when she was 87.

 Blending fact and fiction, Rooney brings to life the Communist circles of Cambridge in the late 1930s and Russian spying on the British nuclear weapons project.